nicholascyberblog/NicholasCyberBlog.github.io/_posts/2026-09-15-using-wireshark-to-analyze-pcap.md

 **Step 2: Determine the Client MAC Address**

 The next piece of information that we are looking for is the MAC address of the infected client.
 I was able to find the MAC address using the **dhcp** display filter and in the highlighted packet that is currently open.
-Under Dynamic Host Configuration Protocol (Request) with the line that says **Client Mac Address: Intel_b2:4d:ad (00:19:d1:b2:4d:ad)**.
+Under Dynamic Host Configuration Protocol (Request) you will find the client MAC address with the line that says **Client Mac Address: Intel_b2:4d:ad (00:19:d1:b2:4d:ad)**.
 The MAC address of the infected client is **00:19:d1:b2:4d:ad**.

 ![Infected Client mac address](/assets/PCAP-images/macaddress.png)